The Wolf of Wall Street (soundtrack): Development

-The film featured 60 tracks handpicked by Scorsese's regular collaborator and music supervisor Randall Poster, however only 16 of them made into the official soundtrack.
-The film does not feature an original music, but underscored by Canadian musician Robbie Robertson, who also helped Poster on selecting the songs.
+The film featured 60 tracks handpicked by Scorsese's regular collaborator and music supervisor Randall Poster; however, only 16 of them made it onto the official soundtrack release.
+The film does not feature an original music score, but is underscored by Canadian musician and fellow regular Scorsese collaborator Robbie Robertson, who also helped Poster on selecting the songs as well as serving as executive music producer.

 The 2013 single "Black Skinhead" performed by Kanye West was used in the film's trailer for promotions, but was not included anywhere in the film as Poster went for a more "blues, early rock-and-roll motif" for the film.
 He said that "I think that the people that made the trailer, they were making it before we had a [completed] movie [...]
 You try to find something that is impactful for the trailer, and I think [Kanye] felt very 'now.'
 I think that in spite of the movie's period setting, some of the substance of it is contemporary."

-Robertson sent Scorsese, few recordings of mid-century blues singles, that included Elmore James' "Dust My Broom" (1951) and Howlin' Wolf's "Smokestack Lightning" (1956), as "nobody but Marty and me would have chosen Smokestack Lightning for a movie that takes place in the ’80s and ’90s because it’s got nothing to do with anything except raw amazement [...]
+Robertson sent Scorsese a few recordings of mid-century blues singles, that included Elmore James' cover of Robert Johnson's "Dust My Broom" (1951) and Howlin' Wolf's "Smokestack Lightning" (1956), as "nobody but Marty and me would have chosen Smokestack Lightning for a movie that takes place in the ’80s and ’90s because it’s got nothing to do with anything except raw amazement [...]
 This is music that gets under your skin immediately," which attributes that blues-powered numbers attribute to the character development in tune to the epic debauchery that progresses in the film, despite time correctness.
-Scorsese supervised the film's editing with norm collaborator and editor Thelma Schoonmaker for a year, cutting the image and music seamlessly, Robertson said that "For Marty, the music and the picture–it’s the same thing [...]
+Scorsese supervised the film's editing with editor Thelma Schoonmaker, another one of his usual collaborators, for a year, cutting the image and music seamlessly, Robertson said that "For Marty, the music and the picture–it’s the same thing [...]
 It’s about cinematic power and finding something that goes beautifully counter point, and avoiding the obvious so the music works against the idea."

 The independent band 7horse's original song "Meth Lab Zoso Sticker" from their 2011 album Let The 7Horse Run, was used by Scorsese in the film.
 The bandleader Phil Leavitt said that he received an email from the music clearance for the film, in last July, and added "It came out of the blue, and I still to this day don’t know how Martin Scorsese or his people heard it, or who found it.
 I dug into it a bit and found out that Scorsese finds a lot of his own music for his movies.
 Randall Poster and [The Band’s] Robbie Robertson also worked on the music.
 Maybe they heard it on satellite radio."
 Sharon Jones & the Dap-Kings performed the cover version of the 1964 Shirley Bassey single "Goldfinger" that was used in the film's soundtrack.